-In a place like Qalqilya, surrounded by the wall, this psychological aspect of colonisation plays a strong role, it is a everyday face to face to the apartheid politic of Israel, bringing very complex issues as well as some easier to understand like not seeing the horizon, having soldiers watching over you 24/7 or even not having air because the wall blocks all the wind coming from the see located only 30 min drive away.
+In a place like Qalqilya, surrounded by the wall, it is a everyday face to face to the apartheid politic of Israel, bringing very complex issues as well as basic human rights privation.

 In this situation skateboard for Abdullah has become a tool for self developement, self confidence, perseverance, giving him the chance to reappropriate himself his own urban space, looking at his surrounding with a new perspective, turning it into a playground.

-So at the age of 16 he then went to ramallah, which is less conservative, in order to run away from this face to face with the Israeli occupation, and this conservative society where it's hard to break rules and be who he want to be.
+So at the age of 16 he then went to ramallah, which is less conservative, in order to run away from Qalqilya, where it's hard to break rules and be who he want to be.

 « skateboarding here is a message to say that no matter what they do,